Alice AI: Development

 A beta version of Alice was released in May 2017.
 Later a neural network-based "chit-chat" engine was added allowing Russian-speaking users to have free conversations with Alice about anything.
 Speech recognition was found to be particularly challenging for the Russian language due to its grammatical and morphological complexities.
 To handle it, Alice was equipped with Yandex’s SpeechKit, which, according to word error rate, provides the highest accuracy for spoken Russian recognition.
 Alice's voice is based on that of the Russian voice actress Tatyana Shitova.

-Voice requests to Alice are processed by Yandex cloud servers to retain some of them with the aim of expanding Alisa's training set data.
+Voice requests to Alice AI are processed by Yandex cloud servers to retain some of them with the aim of expanding Alisa's training set data.
 According to Denis Filippov, head of Yandex Speech Technologies, the retained voice data are completely anonymous and without any association with users' accounts.

 Skill Builders

 Skill constructors can be used to create skills for Alice.
 To create a skill, you need to set its algorithm in a special constructor.
 The constructor is a tree with many conditional transitions (branches).
 You can send requests from clients from Alice to amoCRM, Bitrix24, Google Sheets and email.